 With plans to implement more than 70 programs to improve U.S. competitiveness in the world marketplace and to produce globally competent students, faculty and staff, Temple University’s Center for International Business Education and Research (CIBER) has been renewed for another funding cycle.

-Temple CIBER is one of only 33 such centers in the country.
-This year marks the third time Temple CIBER at the Fox School has received a grant from the Department of Education since the center’s inception in 2002.
+Temple CIBER is one of only 17 such centers in the country.
+This year marks the fourth time Temple CIBER at the Fox School has received a grant from the Department of Education since the center’s inception in 2002.

 “This grant enables us to support IB research, particularly by our junior faculty in the business school, and also provides opportunities for our undergraduates and graduates to participate in short-term study abroad programs,” said Arvind Phatak, Temple CIBER’s founder.
 “We have been one of the most active CIBERs, and we intend to continue that trend.”

-In addition to India and Ghana, Temple CIBER will explore expanding its short-term study abroad programming in emerging markets to include Vietnam, Brazil and the Middle East and North Africa (MENA).
+Temple CIBER will also explore the expansion of its short-term study abroad programming in emerging markets to include Latin America, and the Middle East and North Africa (MENA).

-Collaboration with other CIBER schools offers faculty development programs in international business in MENA, enhancing efforts by Temple CIBER to add new programming and expertise in that region.
+Collaboration with other CIBER schools offers faculty development programs in international business in emerging markets, enhancing efforts by Temple CIBER to add new programming and expertise in that region.

 Temple CIBER furthers its outreach to the business community through seminars and lecture series, as well as with certificate programs and the annual International Business Research Forum.